devarajv88/Net-Promoter-Score/README.md

 - Calculate the percentage of each category.
 - Compute the NPS using the formula: NPS = %Promoters - %Detractors.

-## Results
-The results of the analysis, including the NPS score and visualizations, are documented in the results folder.
-A detailed explanation of the findings and insights derived from the data can be found in the NPS_Analysis_Report.pdf.

 ## Installation
 To run the analysis locally, follow these steps:
 - Clone the repository: